Official-MoonDao/documentation/MoonDAO/docs/Governance/Constitution.md

 There is no limit to the length of time a member can serve as a multi-signature member.

 ###### Removal
-Treasury signers members may be removed by the Executive Leads, with approval by the Senate and Member House with a super majority vote, and approval of a minimum of 5 Treasury Signers.
+Treasury signers may be removed by the Executive Leads, with approval by the Senate and Member House with a super majority vote, and approval of a minimum of 5 Treasury Signers.

 ###### Rights
 Right to object to a MoonDAO Proposal.
 Provided that the signer(s) provides written reasoning to the DAO with respect to such an objection and how such a proposal will affect the DAO in the long run.